yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 ![what-is-llm](../assets/images/20240303/what_is_llm.png)

-This would be the renowned open-sourced LLama 2 from Meta[^fn2] (Why not use ChatGPT's model as an example, you ask.
+This would be the renowned open-sourced Llama 2 from Meta[^fn2] (Why not use ChatGPT's model as an example, you ask.
 Well probably cuz it's not open-sourced yet..).
 In it:

 1. `parameters` would be the "brain" here, i.e., the weights and parameters of the language model.
 2. `run.c` is the symbolic driver code that runs the model.
 It doesn't have to be in written in C.